8base/managing-devices-using-api-tokens/READme.md

 - _has_one_ RegistrationCode
 - _has_many_ DataEntries

-3. **DataEntries** - A record we'll use to save device data to and read it back from.
+3. **DataEntries** - A record we'll use to save device data to and read it back.

 - _has_one_ Device